johnbaumann/pico_booty/README.md

 Compiled using the [Raspberry Pi Pico extension for VS Code](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico), SDK V2.1.1

 ## To-do
-Next steps would be to monitor reset and re-run the payload if the console is restarted.
-Additional functionality could be added for uploading payloads over usb.
+~~Next steps would be to monitor reset and re-run the payload if the console is restarted.~~ Reset detection complete Additional functionality could be added for uploading payloads over usb.